 In my political science life, the main topic that I was working on was political culture.
 In my books, I defined the phenomenon of political culture as "historically developed and persistent through generations modes of responses by institutional actors to the challenges emanating from internal and external environments."
 The political culture of a country is similar to individual culture in the sense that it brings national-identity components into the behavioral equation, mainly corresponding to the same cultural characteristics on the individual level of its citizens.
 Thus, when I worked with political culture, national cultures were the essential components thereof.
 And there is nothing more cultural about a nation than the way its representatives eat food.
 When you narrow the national cuisine down to the nuts and bolts of it, you will see that spices comprise the very core of it, thus, in retrospect, were central to my understanding of the political cultures!
 The full circle was complete.

 Marrying bean-to-bar chocolate with spices in bars would seem an obvious choice but what combinations are the question.
 In many cultures, the product that has "spices" in it is considered to be "hot" for the taste, and "spiced chocolate" is just another synonym for chocolate with pepper.
-For me, "spices" have much more to them than just being "hot" for your pallet, and I wanted to explore their multiple versions.
+For me, "spices" have much more to them than just being "hot" for your palate, and I wanted to explore their multiple versions.

 It was then that I remembered my old cookbook and the deserts that my Grandmother Sonya would make when I was little.
 Among other sweets, the pink cherry marmalade was my favorite: with caramelized cherries and a tint of dry cloves that were floating in the delicious amber suspension.
 The clove spice became the first spice that we added to our dark chocolate, but instead of the pink cherries that my grannie used, we put ruby-colored goji berries, known for their strong natural anti-oxidant qualities.

 As a research professor, it was all too familiar for me how to gather the information.
 It took about six months to learn how to make chocolate.
 The study of chocolate, however, required me to go beyond my academic environment and to get down to mastering the skills.
 Learning bean-to-bar production was not easy since it entailed many new and unique facts that I had previously no idea of.
 That is why my journey into the fascinating field of artisan chocolate-making started with the website https://chocolatealchemy.com.
-I own unmeasurable thanks for John Nancy and his great resource for the early chocolate-makers, as me.
+I own immeasurable thanks to John Nancy and his great resource for the early chocolate-makers, like me.
 It was there where I read about the components of the whole bean-to-bar process, the pitfalls of it and the useful tips on how to make perfect (if this statement can be even applied) chocolate.

-In addition to doing my solo research, I took several classes from the renown teacher and an award-winning pastry chef Michael Liaskonis at the Institute of Culinary Education, New York.
+In addition to doing my solo research, I took several classes from the renowned teacher and award-winning pastry chef Michael Liaskonis at the Institute of Culinary Education, New York.
 I was also trained in Milan, Italy, by the master chocolatier Massimo Meruzzini, whose unparalleled expertise in making truffles and ganache-filled chocolate candies will be instrumental in the next step of our development as a multi-profile chocolate-making company.

-Currently, we combines the ethically selected cacao beans turned into dark chocolate, a natural anti-oxidant, with a mix of powdered spices and/or natural oils and dry fruits from around the world.
+Currently, we combine the ethically selected cacao beans turned into dark chocolate, a natural anti-oxidant, with a mix of powdered spices and/or natural oils and dry fruits from around the world.
 We are using the diverse spectrum of powdered flavors as well as pure natural oil extracts.
 We are continually experimenting with new recipes and combinations of spices and dry fruits to satisfy our most demanding chocolate connoisseurs.

 The beans for our bean-to-bar spiced chocolate bars are harvested from the pods and left to ferment: sometimes in open spaces, sometimes in special covered facilities.
-Since during the fermentation process the beans are exposed to the elements and the influence of the external physical factors (for instance, debris), they must be carefully sorted to eliminate the presence of external components, such as the dirt, small stones or fragments of packaging.
+Since during the fermentation process the beans are exposed to the elements and the influence of the external physical factors (for instance, debris), they must be carefully sorted to eliminate the presence of external components, such as dirt, small stones or fragments of packaging.

 As of now, we are utilizing the smaller-scale equipment for cracking the roasted cacao means and separating the husk from the nibs.
 This process is called "winnowing."

 We believe in helping people fighting cancer.
-If you would like to suggest a non-profit or charity for our monthly donation please email us at email@example.com.
+If you would like to suggest a non-profit or charity for our monthly donation, please email us at firstname.lastname@example.org.